top of page

 How long does it take to learn to play an instrument?

 Growth in learning a new instrument is dependent on regular practice.
-Stephen highly recommends setting goals and utilizing the Practice Sticker chart to keep track.
-New students with regular practice should see growth quickly, however its important to understand that the study of music is a long-term process.
+Stephen highly recommends setting goals with a notebook to keep track.
+New students with regular practice should see growth quickly, however, it is important to understand that the study of music is a long-term process.

 How does a student prepare for the Royal Conservatory Exams?

-Stephen can teach and prepare your child for the Royal Conservatory Exams.
+Working with an RCM Certified Teacher is a great way to get through the program!
+Stephen is an RCM Certified Teacher for Guitar and Piano, and can teach and prepare your child for the Royal Conservatory Exams.
 Currently Stephen can teach the following levels:

 I'm interested in Piano Lessons, can I use a Keyboard instead?